 8) History of retinal vein occlusion (RVO)

 9) Clinically significant GI abnormalities that may alter absorption such as malabsorption syndrome or major resection of the stomach or bowels.
 For example, subjects should have no more than 50% of the large intestine removed and no sign of malabsorption (i.e.,diarrhea).
-NOTE: If clarification is needed as to whether a condition will significantly affect the absorption of study treatments, contact the GSK Medical Monitor.
+NOTE: If clarification is needed as to whether a condition will significantly affect the absorption of study treatments, contact the Medical Lead.